grailbio/bigslice/docs/index.md

 # Articles
 - <a href="implementation.html">About the implementation</a>
 - <a href="parallelism.html">Parallelism in Bigslice</a>

+[^cluster-arch]: Bigslice, by way of Bigmachine, currently only supports
+    linux/amd64 remote cluster instances.

 <footer>
 The Bigslice gopher design was inspired by